mysterious-cities-of-code/qubitra_homework/README.md

 This repo contains:

-A folder with JSON Specs for the protocal between a client and server as partially detailed in the homework task.
+JSON Specs for the protocal between a client and server as partially detailed in the homework task.

-The homework has a lot missing detail, areas that require clarification and parts that could be improved some design changes.
+The homework has a lot missing detail, areas that require clarification and parts that could be improved with some design changes.

 The decision was made to start from the foundation of the client server layer specs, and already has several